NeoRoo

 Temperature Bar

-When the user sees a graph with readings on 'Temperature', they always think back to process what the number means.
+When the user sees a graph with color-coded readings on 'Temperature', they always think back to process what the number means.
 Eg. 37.5 degree is normal.

 KMC

 Parents provide 'Kangaroo Mother Care' but they have no idea how well they are doing as parents for their babies that need their warmth.
 This chart is visualized to equip them with the number of hours they provided Skin-Skin care.
-Added a goal line to gamify their contribution to their baby's health.
+Added a goal line to reward their contribution to their baby's health.

 Trainer

-The training module with videos are super helpful for providing essential care when there are not enough care providers guiding the new parents.
+Training modules with videos are super helpful for providing essential care when there are not enough care providers guiding the new parents.

 User Testing